Krattza/SclSnp/README.md

 # 🌐 Social Snap

-Social Snap is a social media website created as part of the Python Web Framework course by SoftUni.
+Social Snap is a social media website created as part of the Python Web Framework course.
 It's built using Django and incorporates various web technologies to provide users with a rich social networking experience.

 ## 🌟 Features